rbisdorff/Digraph3/docSphinx/tutorial.rst

    covering     :  0.600  # <<==
 ...

 Among the six MISs contained in this random digraph (see above Lines 3-8) we discover two initial and two terminal kernels (Lines 12-34).
 Notice by the way the covering values (between 0.0 and 1.0) shown by the :py:func:`digraphs.Digraph.showPreKernels` method (Lines 17, 22, 28 and 33).
 The higher this value, the more the corresponding kernel candidate makes apparent the digraph's *laterality*.
-We may hence redraw the same digraph in Fig. 8 by looking into its interior via the *best covering* initial kernel candidate: the dominant choice {'3','4'} (coloured in yellow), and looking out of it via the *best covering* terminal kernel candidate: the absorbent choice {'1','6'} (coloured in blue).
+We may hence redraw the same digraph in Fig. 8 by looking into its interior via the *best covering* initial kernel candidate: the dominant choice {'3','4'} (coloured in yellow), and looking out of it via the *best covered* terminal kernel candidate: the absorbent choice {'1','6'} (coloured in blue).

 >>> rd.exportGraphViz(fileName='orientedLaterality',\
 ...                   bestChoice=set(['a4', 'a3']),\